OmkarBhujbalra0/OmkarBhujbalra0/README.md

   A collection of Python mini-projects.

 ## 📚 About Me
-Currently learning and experimenting with modern backend technologies.
+Currently learning and experimenting with data analytics.
 Always open to collaboration and learning opportunities.